TaygaHoshi/tt-project/Content/Weapons.md

 2. [[List of Weapons - Off-hand|Off-hand weapons]]
 3. [[List of Weapons - Two Handed|Two handed weapons]]

+## Basic Weapon Attacks
+Some abilities may include a phrase similar to "doing a basic weapon attack".
+This means using the regular attack of a weapon, which is almost always the first active ability.

 # Weapon Sets
 Weapon sets are helpful guides used primarily during character creation.
 If you take a bow, you will also get a quiver and 30 basic arrows.